hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Terminology Binding: elements that can be bound to terminology are often sliced to offer one or more specific binding options that can be required in downstream guides; this also provides value sets that are common/suitable for the Australian context.
 * Slice Constraints: in this guide choice or repeating elements are often sliced to define specific profiling options for that element, specific slices needed in downstream guides can be picked up and made required (cardinality), or must support as needed.
 Slicing on elements is left open to allow other slice profiles to be added as needed.

-For a directly implementable usage of AU Base for a general level of capability it is recommended the AU Core implementation guide be considered.
-AU Core introduces a required level of element support that give a core set of capability that can be implemented and assumed.

 ### Maturity Levels